Luspatercept-aamt (Reblozyl®)

 How to Take Luspatercept-aamt

-This medication is given using a subcutaneous (given under the skin) injection.
-Your hemoglobin level will be checked prior to it being given.
-The dose is based on your weight and it is often given every 3 weeks.
+This medication is given using a subcutaneous (SubQ, given under the skin) injection.
+Your hemoglobin level will be checked before it is given.
+The dose is based on your weight.
+It is often given every 3 weeks.

-This medication can cause bone, muscle, and joint pain, and headaches.
-Your healthcare provider can recommend medications and other ways to help relieve pain.
+Your provider can suggest medications and other ways to help relieve your pain.

 Diarrhea